 The ACDRS continued its efforts to prevent unexpected and unexplained child deaths through the study and analysis of all preventable child deaths that occur in Alabama.
 Program effectiveness was strengthened by strategic partnerships and collaborative efforts with various organizations, including the Children First Foundation, the Alabama Medicaid Agency, and many others.
 ACDRS continued to develop public education and awareness strategies to prevent child deaths and injuries, including multi-faceted efforts related to Safe Infant Sleep, Child Passenger Safety, and Teen Driving Safety.
-A web-based national data collection system has been implemented in Alabama to further improve both the reporting process and the overall quality of the data collected; and more than ten years of prior data, going back to the beginnings of ACDRS, has been crosswalked successfully into the new system.
-The first ACDRS two-year report using data from the new system, a report on completed reviews of 2008 and 2009 deaths, is available along with all past reports and other original publications on the ACDRS Web site.
-ACDRS conducted its biennial Statewide Training Conference for ACDRS coordinators and partners throughout the state in 2012 and is currently planning the next one for 2014.
+A web-based, national data collection system is now used in Alabama to further improve both the reporting process and the overall quality of the data collected.
+All prior data, going back to the beginning of ACDRS, has been cross walked into the new system and is available for concurrent analysis.
+Annual reports using data from both old and new systems are available along with other original publications on the ACDRS Web site.
+ACDRS conducted its biennial Statewide Training Conference for ACDRS coordinators and partners throughout the state in 2014 and will plan the next one for 2016.